How to Plan Data Migration to Dynamics 365

 Incremental Data Migration

-In some cases, organisations may choose to adopt an incremental data migration approach.
-Instead of migrating all historical data at once, they prioritise recent and relevant data to reduce complexity and ensure faster implementation.
+In some cases, organisations may choose to adopt an incremental migration approach.

-This approach allows a focus on key data elements and gradually migrate additional data over time.
-By taking an incremental approach, you can can minimise disruption and manage the migration process in manageable stages.
+This approach allows a focus on key data elements and gradually migrate further data over time.
+An incremental approach means you can minimise disruption and manage the migration process in manageable stages.

-It is essential to define clear criteria and rules for selecting data to be migrated incrementally and establish a roadmap for future data migration phases.
-Additionally, consider using data migration tools or services that support incremental data migration to simplify the process.
+It is essential to define clear criteria and rules when selecting data to be migrated incrementally and establish a roadmap for future migration phases.

 Post-Migration Data Validation and Cleansing

-Once the initial data migration is complete, perform a thorough post-migration validation process to ensure data accuracy and completeness.
+Once your initial migration is complete, perform a thorough post-migration validation process to ensure data accuracy and completeness.

 This should include conducting data integrity checks, including field-level validations, relationships between entities, and data consistency across different modules.
 Identify any data gaps or discrepancies and address them promptly.